Wednesday, April 2, 2025

 Unfortunately, we found his coach to be temperamental and unpredictable.
 He lost his cool during several games, and we hated the way he would scream and tantrum at the boys.

 At the same time, practices were often canceled (or coach wasn't there), and they often didn't seem beneficial when they were held.
-We spent much of the season frustrated with how things didn't seem to be conducted with intentionality.
+We spent much of the season frustrated with how things were not conducted with intentionality.

 However, we tried to keep a somewhat positive attitude and cheer our boy on!